Do you want to find the smallest kerosene heaters for indoor or outdoor use?

 If you already know the size of your room, use that to determine the right BTU level.
 Pick a kerosene heater using this BTU level.
 Don’t go for a small or large heater because it won’t heat efficiently.

-All of these portable kerosene heaters will provide the required warmth if you size them to your room.
+All of these portable kerosene heaters will provide the required warmth if you size them in your room.
 However, if we’d recommend only one product, it’d be KeroHeat 10,000-BTU Indoor/Outdoor Portable Radiant Kerosene Heater.
 It’s ideal for indoor and outdoor use, has automatic ignition, fuel gauge and siphon pump, and all safety features.